firmata/protocol/spi-proposal.md

                             bit 4: CS_END_ONLY
                             bit 5: CS_TOGGLE
                             (see details in pinOptions section below)
-5.  numBytes              (number of bytes to read, write or read & write)
+5.  numWords              (number of words to read, write or read & write)
-// if read-only, then no bytes sent, else write numBytes
+// if read-only, then no words sent, else write numWords
 6:  data 0                (bits 0-6)
 7:  data 1                (bit 7) // or inverted depending on bitOrder setting
-...                       up to numBytes * (8 / 7)
+...                       up to numWords * (wordSize / 7)
 6|N:  END_SYSEX
 ```